Marketplace HubSpot Theme or Custom Theme? 5 Questions to Decide

 If you are early or still testing, lean on a marketplace theme.
 If HubSpot is central to your marketing and revenue and you know you are staying, a custom theme is infrastructure, not design polish.

-The important part is clarity: choose a marketplace theme when speed and flexibility matter more than precision, and choose a custom theme when HubSpot is where your revenue runs and you want the site and system to reflect that.
+What matters is clarity: choose a marketplace theme when speed and flexibility matter more than precision, and choose custom when HubSpot is where your revenue runs and you want the site to reflect that.